 - Generate Error in ActiveMatrix BW can be migrated to Raise Error component in Mule

 This blog provides guidelines XTIVIA recommends when migrating from TIBCO 5.X to MuleSoft 4.X.
-However, different approaches can be taken based on your enterprise/application needs, for example, overall system/application performance, responding to business agility, alignment to future goals, etc. As a conclusion, we like to emphasize focusing on principles of MuleSoft like API-Led connectivity, self-service, etc., instead of migrating the project as-is.
+However, different approaches can be taken based on your enterprise/application needs, for example, overall system/application performance, responding to business agility, alignment to future goals, etc. We like to emphasize focusing on principles of MuleSoft like API-Led connectivity, self-service, etc., instead of migrating the project as-is.